dianavoz/ecommerce-store/README.md

 #### The project is work in progress
 --------------------------------------

-E-commerce app built with Redux, Hooks, GraphQL, Stripe, Firebase
+E-commerce app built with Redux, Hooks, GraphQL, Stripe, Firebase, Typescript